kapetan-io/querator/doc/adr/0016-queue-partitions.md

 Having Querator handle this process makes the code more complex, but reduces operational burden.

 ### Preserving Item Order
-Although a queue is typically implemented as a First-In-First-Out (FIFO) structure, the system's order cannot be maintained if there is more than one consumer accessing the queue.
+Although a queue is implemented as a First-In-First-Out (FIFO) structure, the system's order cannot be maintained if there is more than one consumer accessing the queue.

 Consider a scenario with two consumers accessing a FIFO queue: